-Production of an antibody can be doubled without loss in quality by genetically modifying special cells to overexpress heat shock protein 27 (HSP27), a Singaporean research team has shown, bringing efficient production of therapeutics a step closer1.
+Production of an antibody can be doubled without loss in quality by genetically modifying special cells to overexpress heat shock protein 27 (HSP27), a Singaporean research team has shown, bringing efficient production of therapeutics a step closer.

 Cultures of Chinese hamster ovary (CHO) cells are used to produce large quantities of biological medicines known as recombinant biologics.
 DNA is artificially constructed with specially chosen gene sequences and inserted into CHO cells.
 The ‘recombinant DNA’ instructs the cells to produce proteins that are then used for medical purposes.